Now that we’re firmly into January, it’s time to determine what my goals for the year are.

-First, it’s a greater reach for my blog and vlog.
-Plus, a larger audience when I do get published.
-Hopefully, a way to make more friends and supporters.
+First, it’s a greater reach for my blog/vlog/podcast that’s supposed to lead to a larger audience when I do get published.
+It’s a great way to network and meet more writers and readers who like the same stuff I do.
 Plus, a chance to talk about all the stuff I obsess over on my blog and on my vlog in person with actual people.

 But how does attending conventions count as a writing goal?
 Isn’t it just fun?
 Or part of your social media addiction?

 Well, if you’ve been following my blog, you’ve probably noticed that over half the content is actually write ups from notes at convention panels!
 I attend the panels, for those who can’t (or don’t).
 Also?
 My sister teases me that I act like a teacher, trying to get her recertification credits, all in one weekend.

 And?
 Well, I talked about it in my post on attending conventions, but, of course, there’s the networking aspect.
 The science-fiction and fantasy conventions I prefer are full of readers, writers, and even some publishers and agents!